nickssilver/alx-low_level_programming/0x01-variables_if_else_while/README.md

- - Variables, if, else, while
+ C - Variables, if, else, while